cloudflare/cloudflare-docs/content/page-shield/reference/script-statuses.md

 All scripts considered malicious will appear in the Active Scripts dashboard, regardless of their status.

-Malicious code detection is available to Enterprise customers with a paid add-on.
+Malicious script detection is available to Enterprise customers with a paid add-on.

 {{</Aside>}}